CAD Utilities

 - Print using a specified paper size for all batch or use the paper size setting last saved in each SolidWorks document.

-- Batch conversion to PDF, DXF, JPG and TIF file formats.
+- Batch conversion to CATIA, DWG, DXF, eDrawings, IGES, JPG, PDF, PDF 3D, STEP, STL and TIF file formats.

 - Auto orientation of the drawing (portrait or landscape); automatically identifies the format of the drawing and sets the orientation accordingly.